aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/03-setup.md

 import {SimpleAdmin} from './SimpleAdmin.sol';

 contract SimpleAdminSetup is PluginSetup {
-  /// @notice The address of `SimpleAdmin` plugin logic contract to be cloned. address private immutable simpleAdminImplementation;
+  /// @notice The address of `SimpleAdmin` plugin contract to be cloned. address private immutable simpleAdminImplementation;

   /// @notice The constructor setting the `SimpleAdmin` implementation contract to clone from.